 Is the Naka Cave open?

-The Naka Cave isn’t currently open to visitors.
-In fact, the whole Phu Langka National Park that surrounds the site is now closed.
-That’s mainly down to local restrictions in light of the COVID pandemic, but also because there have been reports of people scratching off parts of the cave in search of lucky lottery numbers.
-There have been reports that the Naka Cave could reopen in 2022 with tighter security and restrictions.
-Watch this space!
+The Naka Cave was shut for much of 2020-21.
+In fact, the whole Phu Langka National Park that surrounds the site was closed during that period.
+That was mainly down to local restrictions in light of the COVID pandemic, but also because there had been reports of people scratching off parts of the cave in search of lucky lottery numbers.

 Naka Cave, Thailand – a conclusion